-- There are 835k Irish Twitter accounts (source: Connect Ireland).
+- There are 320 million Twitter users worldwide (source: Zephoria).

-- Unparalleled for reaching ‘influencers’ – many journalists and bloggers use Twitter as a primary news source, and some celebrities have an immense reach on Twitter.
+- Unparalleled for reaching influential people – many journalists and commentators use Twitter as a primary news source, and some celebrities have an immense reach on Twitter.

 - Using ‘hashtags’ allows you to join in, and sometimes start, national and international conversations.